Bill Kurtis: In popular culture

-A 1972 report by Bill Kurtis, while a correspondent for CBS News in Los Angeles, was used as the introduction to Dr. Dre's album Compton.

 Author Randy Shilts decided to write his seminal 1987 book And the Band Played On: Politics, People, and The AIDS Epidemic after attending an awards ceremony in 1983.
 As described in the book, Kurtis gave the keynote address and told a joke: "What's the hardest part about having AIDS?
 Trying to convince your wife that you're Haitian."
 Shilts believed the joke exemplified the "business as usual" treatment of AIDS in government and media.

 In the animated series South Park, Eric Cartman owns a board game called "Investigative Reports with Bill Kurtis", featuring a talking Bill Kurtis bust.
 The boys can be seen playing the game in South Park's season four episode "Cartman Joins NAMBLA" (2000) and season eight episode "Up the Down Steroid" (2004).
 The game can also be seen on the shelf of a hobby store in the episode "Cock Magic" (2014).

 Kurtis also contributed a spoken-word introduction to The Dandy Warhols' 2005 album Odditorium or Warlords of Mars.

 The Shrine of Christ's Passion, an interactive half-mile winding pathway of 40 life-size bronze statues depicting the Stations of the Cross that opened in June 2008, features a description of each scene and a short meditation recorded by Kurtis.